dnvriend/akka-poc/readme.md

 After some tests and a bit of [googling](http://javarevisited.blogspot.nl/2013/08/how-to-fix-javanetsocketexception-too-many-open-files-java-tomcat-weblogic.html) searching for the problem, it seems that socket connections are treated like files and they use file descriptor, which is a limited resource; so testing for 10.000 concurrent users can be problematic.
 For example, a `ulimit -a` on my OSX systems shows that the operating system can handle 2560 open files, so the problem lies not with Spray or Akka-HTTP.

+Actually, after trying to get SpringBoot to work with Scala (I really don't like Java anymore), it seems it has the same problem as akka-http and Spray... running out of open files.